mcdado/Tubster-2.tmbundle/README.md

-Tubster
+Tubster Color Theme for TextMate 2
 =======

-Tubster Theme's Bundle for TextMate 2.
+Tubster Color Theme's as a tmBundle for TextMate 2.

 ##Installation
 Move the `.tmBundle` to `~/Library/Application Support/Avian/Bundles`.